 The bill aims to clarify the authority of governmental service providers regarding the extension of sewer services to properties located beyond urban growth areas under specific circumstances.
-It emphasizes the public benefits of allowing certain properties to access community services and encourages local authorities to determine the appropriateness of such extensions.
-The bill introduces a new section that outlines the conditions under which sewer services can be extended, including situations where it is necessary to protect public health and safety, connect to existing systems, or when on-site sewage systems are failing.
+It emphasizes the public benefits of allowing certain properties to access community services and grants local authorities the discretion to determine what is appropriate for their communities.
+The bill introduces a new section that outlines the conditions under which sewer services can be extended, including situations where such services are necessary for public health and safety, to connect to existing systems, or when on-site sewage systems are failing.

 Statutes affected: